 Tom Gamble is heading home.

-The 49ers' director of player personnel is the new vice president of player personnel for the Eagles, the team with which he got his start as an NFL scout in 1988.
-Gamble's father, Harry, was he Eagles' president from 1986-95, and Tom Gamble grew up in nearby Haddonfield, N.J.
+The 49ers' director of player personnel is the new vice president of player personnel for the Philadelphia Eagles, the team with which he got his start as an NFL scout in 1988.
+Gamble's father, Harry, was the Eagles' president from 1986 to 1995, and Tom Gamble grew up in nearby Haddonfield, N.J.

-The Eagles had been looking for someone to fill the spot left by Ryan Grigson, who left to become the Colts general manager last year.
-It appears as if Gamble's job in Philadelphia will be similar to the one he had in San Francisco in that he will work both in the college and pro personnel departments and report to general manager Howie Roseman.
+The Eagles had been looking for someone to fill the spot left by Ryan Grigson, who became the Indianapolis Colts' general manager last year.
+It appears as if Gamble's job in Philadelphia will be similar to the one he had in San Francisco in that he will work in both the college and pro personnel departments and report to general manager Howie Roseman.

-In the last two months Gamble, 49, has interviewed for general manager openings, including with the Jaguars and Jets.
+In the past two months, Gamble, 49, had interviewed for general manager openings, including with the Jacksonville Jaguars and New York Jets.
 It's not yet known how the 49ers will fill the spot left by Gamble's departure, although there are a number of internal candidates, including director of college scouting Joel Patten and national scout Matt Malaspina.

-Gamble spent the last eight seasons with the 49ers, the last two as director of player personnel where he reported to general manager Trent Baalke.
+Gamble spent the past eight seasons with the 49ers, the past two as director of player personnel, a role in which he reported to general manager Trent Baalke.